rlworkgroup/garage/docs/user/implement_algo_basic.rst

 :math:`A^\pi(s_t^i, a_t^i)`.
 The framework implements a few options for the baseline.
-A good balance of computational efficiency and accuracy is achieved by a linear baseline using state features, available at :code:`rllab/baselines/linear_feature_baseline.py`.
+A good balance of computational efficiency and accuracy is achieved by a linear baseline using state features, available at :code:`garage/baselines/linear_feature_baseline.py`.
 To use it in our implementation, the relevant code looks like the following:

 .. code-block:: python

     # ... initialization code ...

-    from rllab.baselines.linear_feature_baseline import LinearFeatureBaseline
+    from garage.baselines.linear_feature_baseline import LinearFeatureBaseline
     baseline = LinearFeatureBaseline(env.spec)

     # ... inside the loop for each episode, after the samples are collected